simopt-admin/simopt/simopt/docs/dynamnews.rst

 Objectives:
 -----------
 Let :math:`\omega = \{U_t : t = 1, \ldots, T\}`denote the sample path, and assume that `\omega` follows the probability distribution :math:`P`.
 We consider a one-period inventory model and assume :math:`P(T < +\infty) = 1`.
-The retailer knows the probability measure :math:`P`, and his/her objective is to choose :math:`x` that maximizes total expected profit.
+The retailer knows the probability measure :math:`P`, and his/her objective is to choose :math:`x` that maximizes profit.

 Constraints:
 ------------